-Steps by Step Guide booking for International Patients
+Steps by Step Guide booking for An International Patient

 If you are from overseas (not a local thai resident) and have read or heard about the advantages of having dental treatments done in Thailand.
 You may be read stories about medical tourism and dental tourism.
 Wondering do you do next?
 How do you plan or go ahead travelling abroad for treatment?

-Here is a guide of how to go about seeking and planning for dental treatments.
+Here is a guide of how to go about seeking and planning for dental treatments as an international patient.